musindoalice-code/Bright-TV-Audience-Analytics/README.md

 The final deliverables include SQL scripts, business insights, interactive dashboard designs, and executive recommendations that demonstrate how data can support informed business decisions.

-# 🎯 Business Problem
+## 🎯 Business Problem

-Bright TV collects large volumes of customer profile and television viewership data.
-However, raw operational data alone does not provide meaningful insights for executives.
+Bright TV experiences high subscriber churn and low engagement on specific broadcasting slots.
+Management lacks centralized visibility into how different subscriber demographics interact with existing TV content, limiting their ability to optimize ad revenue and program scheduling.

 The challenge is to transform this data into actionable intelligence that answers critical business questions, including: